IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-guardium/README.md

 # MariaDB-Guardium Logstash filter plug-in

-This is a Logstash filter plug-in for the universal connector that is featured in IBM Security Guardium.
-It parses events and messages from the MariaDB audit log into a Guardium record instance (which is a standard structure made out of several parts).
+This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the universal connector that is featured in IBM Security Guardium.
+It parses events and messages from the MariaDB audit log into a [Guardium record](https://github.com/IBM/universal-connectors/blob/main/common/src/main/java/com/ibm/guardium/universalconnector/commons/structures/Record.java) instance (which is a standard structure made out of several parts).
 The information is then sent over to Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query and Guardium sniffer parse the MariaDB queries.
 The MariaDB plugin supports only Guardium Data Protection as of now.

+The plug-in is free and open-source (Apache 2.0).
+It can be used as a starting point to develop additional filter plug-ins for Guardium universal connector.

-## MariaDB Configuration on Linux
+## 1. Installing MariaDB on Linux

-## Procedure:
+### Procedure:
 1. Install MariaDB on the server with the yum command
 ```
 Yum install mariadb* -y